 The absolute best thing to prevent infections in a healthy dragon ...of any kind really is.... wash those greens, keep his cage clean and do not have water bowls in his cage.
 Do not let younger dragons see older dragons (little dragons stress out when seeing older dragons it is a threat).
 Try to get dragon off crickets as he ages and onto a roach/worm feeder, NO crowding, lots of ventilation, correct temps, proper feed, and LOW stress environment.
 My dragons die of old age not bacterial infections.
 There are many hundreds of people out there that send me pics and updates of dragons they bought 10-plus years ago from me and most people that purchase dragons are repeat customers.

-When your dragon arrives it could be dark in color and not look like the picture, this is generally due to stress of relocation.
+When your dragon arrives it could be dark in color and not look like the picture, this is generally due to being bounced around a few airplane rides a truck ride and now stress of relocation..being separated from his siblings...being alone.
 Put the baby under the hot spot and allow him to come to cage temp.
 If your housing is not like described above, or you have a GLASS CAGE (dragons do not look pretty here in glass cages and are darker in them..I CAN'T STRESS ENOUGH THAT I DO NOT USE GLASS CAGES THE DRAGONS WILL NOT BE AS COLORFUL) you may want to make some changes to your enclosure so that it is somewhat similar for a while until the dragon adjusts.

 We do not put hides of any kind in the cages, this promotes squirrely behavior here and the dragon sometimes wants to stay in this thing forever.